Kastro84/SOC-Analyst-Portfolio/Project-01-Phishing-Investigation/README.md

 # Project 1 – Phishing → Identity Compromise Investigation

 ## Scenario Overview
-A phishing email targeting a user mailbox was reviewed as part of a simulated SOC investigation.
-The message impersonated a legitimate service and contained a link intended to capture user credentials.
-The investigation focused on confirming whether the user interacted with the email and assessing whether any suspicious sign-in activity occurred after the message was received.
+A phishing email targeting a user mailbox was reviewed during a SOC-style investigation.
+The email impersonated a legitimate service and included a link intended to capture user credentials.
+The investigation focused on whether the user interacted with the email and whether any suspicious sign-in activity followed.

 ## Evidence Collected (Screenshots)

 ## Alert / Detection Trigger
-The investigation was initiated after a phishing alert was raised for a suspicious sender domain and an embedded link commonly associated with credential harvesting.
-The email was flagged for review to assess potential user impact.
+The investigation started after a phishing alert was raised for an email containing a suspicious sender domain and embedded link.
+The alert required review to assess whether the email posed a risk to the user account.

 ## Initial Triage – Email Analysis
-Reviewed sender address and display name for impersonation indicators

-Checked sender domain reputation and age

-Analysed subject line and email body for urgency or social engineering tactics

-Extracted and reviewed the embedded URL for redirection or credential harvesting behaviour

-Confirmed whether the user interacted with the email or clicked the link

-Checked if similar emails were delivered to other users
+The email was reviewed for signs of impersonation and social engineering.
+The sender address, sender domain, subject line, and message content were checked for common phishing indicators.
+The embedded link was reviewed to determine whether it led to a credential harvesting page.
+It was also confirmed whether the user interacted with the email and whether similar messages were delivered to other users.

 ## Identity Investigation
-Reviewed recent sign-in activity for the affected user account following receipt of the phishing email

-Checked for sign-ins originating from unfamiliar locations, IP addresses, or devices

-Looked for patterns of failed sign-in attempts followed by a successful authentication

-Reviewed the authentication methods used during sign-ins, including whether MFA was prompted or bypassed

-Checked for any high-risk or flagged sign-in events during the relevant timeframe

-Verified whether any account changes or unusual activity occurred after the suspected phishing interaction
+The affected user’s sign-in activity was reviewed after the phishing email was received.
+Authentication logs were checked for unfamiliar locations, devices, or IP addresses.
+The review focused on identifying failed sign-in attempts, successful logins, MFA behaviour, and any flagged or high-risk sign-in events.
+Account activity was also checked for unexpected changes.

 ## Findings & Correlation
-The email was confirmed to be phishing based on the sender details and the behaviour of the embedded link

-There was no indication that the user interacted with the email or entered their credentials

-Review of sign-in activity did not show any unusual or unexpected authentication attempts after the email was received
+The email was confirmed to be phishing based on the sender details and link behaviour.
+There was no evidence the user interacted with the email or entered credentials.
+Sign-in activity did not show any unusual behaviour, and no indicators of account compromise were identified.

-No account changes or other indicators of compromise were identified during the review period
 ## Response & Decision
-The phishing email was removed from the user’s mailbox

-The user was advised not to interact with similar emails going forward

-A password reset was not required as there were no signs of account compromise

-The account was monitored after the alert to ensure no delayed suspicious activity occurred
+The phishing email was removed from the mailbox.
+The user was advised to remain cautious of similar messages.
+A password reset was not required, as there were no signs of compromise.
+The account was monitored to ensure no delayed suspicious activity occurred.

 ## Incident Closure
-The incident was closed after confirming there was no user interaction or follow-on account activity Reviewing phishing alerts quickly helps reduce the risk of credential compromise
+The incident was closed after confirming there was no user interaction with the phishing email and no related suspicious account activity.
+No further action was required beyond monitoring.

-Confirming user interaction and sign-in activity is important before taking disruptive actions

-Clear communication with users helps prevent repeat incidents No further action was required beyond user awareness and monitoring
 ## Notes / Lessons Learned
-Reviewing phishing alerts quickly helps reduce the risk of credential compromise

-Confirming user interaction and sign-in activity is important before taking disruptive actions
+Quick review of phishing alerts helps reduce risk.
+Confirming user interaction and checking sign-in activity is important before taking disruptive actions.
+Clear user communication supports better security awareness.

-Clear communication with users helps prevent repeat incidents